biodiversitydata-se/biologging-sensor-datamodel/pages/dataset.md

 ### Version object

-List the different versions of the dataset.
+List of the different versions of the dataset.
 Must be ordered from the most recent to the oldest version.

 | Field name | Format | Req | Definition | Example | Reference |
 | ---------- | ------ | --- | ---------- | ------- | --------- |